abentleym/ECE-4180-Final-Project/README.md

 - Pixymon
 - C++
 - Python 3
-- Google Cloud Voice API
+- Google Cloud Assistant API

 # Instruction
 After obtaining the hardware, follow the instructions that came with each part to setup the environment.